Surgical Procedures: Surgery and Staging for Rectal Cancer

-- Potential erectile dysfunction, orgasm abnormalities, and impaired fertility in men.
+- Possible erectile dysfunction, orgasm changes, and impaired fertility in men.

-- Potential painful intercourse and loss of ability to carry a child in women.
+- Possible painful intercourse and loss of ability to carry a child in women.

 What is recovery like?

-Recovery from rectal cancer surgery depends on the extent of the procedure performed.
-A hospital stay is often required.
+Recovery from rectal cancer surgery depends on the procedure that was done.
+A hospital stay is often needed.

-You will be instructed on how to care for your surgical incisions and/or ostomy and will be given any other instructions prior to leaving the hospital.
+You will be taught on how to care for your surgical incisions and/or ostomy and will be given any other instructions before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, constipation prevention and/or other conditions.
+Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, constipation prevention and/or other conditions.

-Your healthcare provider will discuss your particular activity restrictions depending on the surgery you have had and will give you specific parameters of when to call your healthcare team.
+Your healthcare provider will go over any changes in your activity level depending on the surgery you have had.
+You will be given instructions on when to call your healthcare team.